mennovanveenendaal/mennovanveenendaal.github.io/_posts/2024-12-05-The Windows AmCache and ShimCache Artifacts.md

 ```

 ## Conslusion
-The AmCache and ShimCache are a great source for finding indications of program presence and execution.
-While AmCache confirms execution and provides hashes for integrity checks, ShimCache is useful for identifying files present on a system.
+The AmCache and ShimCache are a great source for finding **indications** of program presence and execution.
+AmCache provides details regarding installed applications and programs like hashes for integrity checks.
+ShimCache is useful for identifying files present on a system.
 Combined, these artifacts give information regarding system activity and can be useful in malware investigations or user activity analysis.

 However, Forensic analysis should never rely solely on AmCache or ShimCache.
 To build a robust timeline or confirm execution, investigators should cross-reference these artifacts with: